NickolayTernovoy/SystemVerilog-DigitalDesign-tasks/rol/README.md

 The rotation operation can be solved in two ways:

 - **Approach 1**: Use smaller shifters for both left and right shifts, then combine the results using a logical operation.
-- **Approach 2**: se a wider shifter, which directly performs the rotate.
+- **Approach 2**: Use a wider shifter, which directly performs the rotate.

 Your task is to implement **both approaches**.